CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module INF.4 IT- cabling.md

 The commercially available ventilation methods and techniques z.
 B. by ventilation modules have the disadvantage that they do not provide adequate protection against acts of sabotage.
 This means that lines with high or very high protection requirements that lead through unprotected areas, such.
 As an underground car park, are hardly protected in this embodiment against delictional acts.
 Here individual planning measures are required.
 This may be the adequate sizing of the channel, which eliminates the need to ventilate the channel in the hazardous area, or a special ventilation design that is tailored to the specific fuse requirements.
 Breakthroughs must be sealed after laying the pipes according to the fire resistance class of the wall or ceiling.
 In order to facilitate the subsequent installation, suitable materials such as soft-bulkheads or fire-protection cushions can be used for measures with a temporary character.
 Corresponding standards and guidelines, such as DIN 4102 "Fire behavior of building materials and components", must be observed.
 Cable trays stretch when heated z.
 B. by fire and can destroy a soft or cushion bulkhead when they are passed through walls.

 Therefore, routes should not be passed through the bulkhead, but end on both sides at least 10 cm in front of the wall.
-This practice also facilitates fanning out the cables and lines that do not need to be bundled but individually routed through the bulkhead.
+This practice also facilitates the fanning out of the cables and lines, which need not be guided as a bundle, but individually through the bulkhead.

 Frequently in a route different cables, z.
 B. for telephone, LAN and building services.
 If there are any changes to the cabling, it should be clarified already in the planning phase whether other cable systems should also be replaced in the foreseeable future.
 A corresponding pooling of projects minimizes downtime and saves additional costs for multiple firewalling.